-- 1. Electricity, steam, and heating and cooling purchased and consumed.
-These include emissions from the generation of purchased energy that is consumed in equipment owned or controlled by your organization. - 2.
-Transmission and distribution (T&D) losses: - a.
-The portion of electricity purchased by your organization that is consumed during its transmission and distribution to end-use customers through equipment and infrastructure that is owned or controlled by your organization. - b.
-The portion of wheeled electricity that is consumed by transmission and distribution equipment and infrastructure that is owned or controlled by your organization. - c.
-The portion of electricity consumed during its transmission and distribution to direct access customers.
+- 1. Electricity, steam, heating and cooling purchased and consumed: These include emissions from the generation of purchased energy that is consumed in equipment owned or controlled by your organization. - 2.
+Transmission and distribution losses: - a. the portion of electricity purchased by your organization that is consumed during its transmission and distribution to end-use customers through equipment and infrastructure that is owned or controlled by your organization (T&D loss), and - b. the portion of wheeled electricity that is consumed by transmission and distribution equipment and infrastructure that is owned or controlled by your organization, and c. the portion of electricity consumed during its transmission and distribution to direct access customers.